IBMSpectrumComputing/spectrum-schematics-cluster/README.md

 - **ssh_public_key**
   - your personal ssh public key to access servers on softlayer
   - you need to have "manage sshkey" capability on softlayer
-- **entitlement**
+- **entitlement** or **uri_file_entitlement**
   - entitlement that enables use of the cluster software
-  - you can obtain a trial entitlement if you do not have one
+  - you can obtain a trial entitlement from developerworks if you do not have one
+- **uri_package_installer**
+  - primary installer that launches Spectrum Computing cluster software
+  - you can obtain the trial copy from developerworks if you do not have one
+- uri_package_additional
+  - secondary installer that is used for Spectrum Computing symphony de or lsf arch linux2.6-glibc2.3-x86_64(centos7)
+  - you can obtain the trial copy from developerworks if you do not have one
+- uri_package_additional2
+  - additional installer that is used for Spectrum Computing lsf arch lnx310-glibc217-x86_64 (ubuntu1604)
+  - you can obtain the trial copy from developerworks if you do not have one

 ## Usage